 If we care to diligently study [2 Timothy 2:15] the epistles of Paul, we see the vitally important, “indispensable” centrality of the cross.

 Christendom has now been rolling for the last two thousand years since the time Christ’s Hand-picked apostle, Paul came on to history’s stage.

 And as it has rolled down to this time that we currently live in today, it has gathered a lot of moss.

 Herein lies a shocking truth!
 Check this out for yourselves.

 Most people within Christendom today, don’t even know what Paul’s Gospel of Grace is.

-Go on and put this to the test and ask your fellow Christians and watch for the responses.
+Go on!
+Put this to the test and ask your fellow Christians, and watch for the responses.